Victoria Villarroel Flaunts Cleavage & Fit Figure In Bikini Selfies On Instagram

 In the first snap, Victoria was dressed in scanty swimwear, standing in front of a big mirror inside a small room.
 She occupied the middle of the frame while holding her phone with her left hand.
 The babe angled the mobile device in front of her face and took the selfie.
 Her thigh gap was evident in the shot.

 In the second pic, she moved closer to the mirror.
 She leaned forward and touched the looking glass with one of her hands to show off her manicured nails.
-Notably, her arms squeezed her breasts, and it made her cleavage look prominent.
+Notably, her arms squeezed her breasts and made her cleavage look prominent.

-A swipe to the right featured Victoria in a different stance.
-This time, she popped her hip to the side and possibly placed her hand on a flat surface to support her body.
-The hottie gazed at the mobile device as she took the picture.

-She wore a matching pair of bottoms.
-The thong featured a tiny piece of fabric that only covered what was necessary.
+She wore a matching pair of thong bottoms featuring a tiny piece of fabric that only covered what was necessary.
 The waistband sat low enough for her to reveal plenty of skin around her groin area.
 Its high leg cuts helped highlight her hips, as well as her thighs.
-Fans also couldn’t help but notice her toned midsection, expressing their thoughts in the comments.
+Fans also couldn't help but notice her toned midsection, expressing their thoughts in the comments.

 Victoria styled her brunette hair in loose waves and tied them into a high ponytail.
 She wore several necklaces and rings.
 For the occasion, she also had her nails painted with red polish.

 In the caption, she dropped a couple of pink heart emoji.
-The brand-new social media share earned more than 161,000 likes and upward of 360 comments in just under a day.
+The new social media share earned more than 161,000 likes and upwards of 360 comments in just under a day.
 Some of her eager online supporters flocked to the comments section to leave compliments about her latest jaw-dropping display, while countless others were speechless and opted to use a trail of emoji.

 "YOU ARE SO BEAUTIFUL.
 I AM IN LOVE IN EVERY DETAIL," gushed an admirer.